Homan13/my-portfolio-v1/README.md

-# my-portfolio
+# Kevin Homan's Portfolio

-Repository for my professional portfolio
+This is my (work in progress) professional portfolio written in ReactJS and hosted on AWS using serverless components.